wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt.md

 ---
-title: Manage your environments
+title: Manage your Environments and Gateways
-linkTitle: Manage your environments
+linkTitle: Manage your Environments and Gateways
 weight: 15
 date: 2020-11-18
 description: Understand environments in a topology, what are they, what are they for, what can you do with them.